GalenMoo/CTuple/README.md

 # CTuple

-A type-safe tuple implementation in C
+A quick weekend project to see how I would implement Python tuples in C.